 CM Punk, john cena, N.W.O, The Miz, triple h, vince mcmahon, WWE Money In The Bank, wwe raw

 I thought I’d take advantage of the slow news day by plugging my latest pro wrestling podcast.
 Fellow CCB writer Jeff Peck and I host the Still Real To Us podcast every week.
 We talk about all of the latest news and happenings in the world of WWE, TNA Wrestling, Ring of Honor, etc. every week on the show.
 If you enjoy my writings here or my Pro Wrestling Radio shows, check it out and give the show a try.

 On this episode of The Still Real to Us Show Jeff and I discuss one and only one topic, the New World Order and the Hulk Hogan heel turn.
-We take a look back on the 15th anniversary of arguably the biggest heel turn in ..click here to read more
+We take a look back on the 15th anniversary of arguably the ..click here to read more

 hulk hogan, Kevin Nash, N.W.O, Scott Hall, Steve Austin, WCW

 The WWE will send out fan surveys from time to time to get feedback on possible ideas.
 The latest WWE fan survey is about upcoming DVD releases.
 While the WWE has yet to commit to any of these, there are some fascinating DVD ideas on the table that are both exciting and a little surprising.